-General Education Development (GED^{}) preparation students progress through LCPs by passing the subtests of the official GED^{} test.
-Applied Academics for Adult Education (AAAE) students' progress through LCPs by attaining the basic skills requirement of their respective career/technical program as measured by one of the five approved tests in State Board of Education Rule 6A-10.040, unless exempted.
+GED® preparation students progress through LCPs by passing the subtests of the official GED® test.
+Applied Academics for Adult Education (AAAE) students' progress through LCPs by attaining the basic skills requirement of their respective career/technical program as measured by one of the five.